Penalty (gridiron football): The ten-second runoff rule

 Moreover, the game clock will run once the ball is placed.
 If such a runoff occurs with 10 seconds or less remaining, the half/overtime automatically ends.
 Since the enforcement of the 10-second runoff, eight regular season NFL games have had a half end automatically due to this rule.
-Notable examples include: 2012 New EnglandArizona game in which New England could not attempt a field goal near the end of the first half in a game they lost by two points; a 2014 St. LouisTampa Bay game in which Tampa Bay lost a chance to attempt a game-winning field goal; a 2015 New EnglandNew York Jets game in which New York lost an attempt to throw a Hail Mary pass to tie or win the game; and a 2017 AtlantaDetroit game in which Detroit lost the opportunity to score a game-winning touchdown.
+Notable examples include: 2011 Chicago–Oakland game ended after Caleb Hanie was charged for intentional grounding penalty near the end of the game; a 2012 New England–Seattle game in which the first half ended after Tom Brady was charged with the same penalty Hanie suffered the year before, costing New England a field goal chance in a game they later lost by only 1 point; a 2014 St. Louis–Tampa Bay game in which Tampa Bay lost a chance to attempt a game-winning field goal due to Mike Evans suffering an injury with no timeouts left; a 2015 New England–New York Jets game in which New York lost an attempt to throw a Hail Mary pass to tie or win the game because Brandon Marshall was assessed a false start penalty with 1 second left in the game; and a 2017 Atlanta–Detroit game in which Detroit fell short of a game-winning touchdown due to a reversal via a replay that stopped the clock with 8 seconds remaining.
 A pre-season game in 2006 between Houston and Kansas City had the first half end automatically due to an intentional grounding foul with less than 10 seconds left.
-A 2013 divisional playoff game between the New Orleans Saints and the Seattle Seahawks also ended on a 10-second runoff after Saints wide receiver Marques Colston threw an illegal forward pass.
+More importantly, a 2013 divisional playoff game between the New Orleans Saints and the Seattle Seahawks also ended on a 10-second runoff after Saints wide receiver Marques Colston threw an illegal forward pass.